Aldermore Invoice Finance Review

 Limitations

-- Higher minimum turnover (£250k) excludes smaller businesses
+- Higher minimum turnover (£250k) excludes most micro-businesses

 - Less flexible on contract terms than independents